OSOceanAcoustics/echopype/docs/source/usage.rst

 File conversion for different types of echosounders is achieved by using a single interface through the ``Convert`` module.
-The only difference is that data files from the AZFP echosounder require an extra ``.XML`` file that contains associated settings for unpacking the binary data.

 For data files from the EK60 echosounder, you can do the following in an interactive Python session: